Publishing Your Game to Google Play Store

 Create a Keystore Password and Confirm it in the next box down.

 A pop up will appear.
-Fill out all of the information with the Password being the same as the one you just typed in the previous step.
+Fill out all of the information with the Password being the same as the one you just Engined in the previous step.

 Name it what you want, I named mine scene since this is just a quick tutorial and not a finished project.